 What's next?

-DEQ has developed a set of proposed rules to implement the new narrative standards and adaptive management process.
+DEQ is currently developing a set of proposed rules to potentially implement the new narrative standards and adaptive management process through a Nutrient Working Group.
+Once completed, the draft rules will begin a formal rulemaking process in late 2023.